 - understand how to use a variety of language features to create different levels of meaning - understand how interpretations can vary by comparing their responses to texts to the responses of others - in creating texts students demonstrate how manipulating language features and images can create innovative texts - create texts that respond to issues, interpreting and integrating ideas from other texts - edit for effect, selecting vocabulary and grammar that contribute to the precision and persuasiveness of texts and using accurate spelling and punctuation - make presentations and contribute actively to class and group discussions, comparing and evaluating responses to ideas and issues.

 Textual experiences include:

-Literary texts: prose fiction (short stories and novel), poetry and drama.
+Literary, imaginative and non-fiction written texts: prose fiction (short stories), poetry, drama, extended narrative; persuasive and analytical writing.

-Non-fiction texts: forms of informative, persuasive, reflective and analytical writing.